lawalgren/ml-notes/notes.md

 Shard Notes:
   * Each shard consists of a sequence of data records.
 These can be ingested at 1000 records per second
-  * Default limit of 500 shards, but you can request to unlimited shards.
+  * Default limit of 500 shards, but you can request unlimited shards.
   * A data record is the unit of data captured
     * sequence number
     * partition key